So, you want a new gyuto (i.e. Japanese chef’s knife), but you don’t want to spend much money?

 The Fujiwara Kanefusa FKM gyuto is another often recommended option for people looking to purchase their first authentic Japanese chef’s knife.
 It is quite light (5.8oz / 165g), and has a classic gyuto blade profile, making it great to practice your basic knife skills..

 The thin, mono-steel blade is made with the popular AUS-8 Molybdenum Vanadium stainless steel.
 This is one of the most common blade steel choice for entry level Japanese knives, as it is hard enough to keep a sharp edge (57~58 HRC), but not too hard such that it is difficult to sharpen for beginners.
-Many of the other knives on this list also use some variation of this steel.
+Many of the other knives on this list also use some variation of this MV steel.

 The Western-style handle is made of standard pakkawood secured with three rivets.
 It is extremely durable and comfortable to hold for day to day use.
-It is also available in a couple different colors — black or “Wine Color” (i.e. brown) — just in case you’re bored of only having knives with black handles.
+It is also available in a couple different colors — black or “Wine Color” (i.e. reddish brown) — just in case you’re bored of only having knives with black handles.
 The brown version is slightly more expensive.

 One thing to note about this knife is that the blade edge has a 70/30 bevel.
 This allows for a sharper edge, and better cutting performance … but only if you’re right handed.
 Left-handed versions are available by custom order from some retailers (like Japanesechefsknife.com).

 Overall, the Fujiwara FKM Series Gyuto is an excellent, well balanced knife that is one of the best Japanese chef knives under $100.
-The 210mm version currently retails for around $80 (black handle version).
+The 210mm version currently retails for less than $80 (black handle version).
 It is actually available in a range of sizes from 150mm to 300mm.
 The 240mm version is also less than $100.

 - Well balanced, classic gyuto design